 Mercer Roof Terrace, Blackfriars

 What: If you don’t have the energy to stay standing all night (we feel you), then opt for the glamorous Mercer Roof Terrace, where you can combine sky-high drinking and dining.
-Settle in at one of the tables and explore the seasonally changing menu of modern British dishes, which might include roasted chicken with stuffing and roast potatoes, followed by apple and blackberry crumble for pudding.
-Wash it all down with a cocktail, a glass of Champagne or your pick of the European-led wine list.
+Settle in at one of the tables and explore the seasonally changing menu of modern British dishes, which might include chicken breast with chorizo and butterbean stew, followed by sticky toffee pudding with poached figs. Wash it all down with a cocktail, a glass of Champagne or your pick of the European-led wine list.

 Book now: Mercer Roof Terrace

 What: Becoming a #plantparent is one trend that is showing no signs of slowing down and the botanical surrounds of The Culpeper’s rooftop bar are sure to delight any plant enthusiasts.
 The rustic-chic space features a greenhouse and soil beds which are used to grow vegetables that are then utilised in the pub’s kitchen.
 All of the expected wine, beers and spirits are available, while you can also enjoy some wonderful rustic gastropub cookery, and a great roast on a Sunday.